-The Convention was negotiated at a series of multilateral high-level conferences (MHLCs), which included participants from Pacific Island Countries (PICs) and distant water fishing nations and drew upon the principles of sustainable use, long-term conservation, effective monitoring, control and surveillance and the precautionary approach.
+The Convention was negotiated at a series of multilateral high-level conferences, which included participants from Pacific Island Countries (PICs) and distant water fishing nations, and drew upon the principles of sustainable use, long-term conservation, effective monitoring, control and surveillance and the precautionary approach.
 The text of the Convention was adopted in September 2000.

 Australia ratified the Convention on 22 September 2003 on the basis that it is a ground-breaking management regime that will best serve to protect Australia’s interest in the highly migratory fish stocks of the western and central Pacific Ocean.
 The Convention entered into force on 19 June 2004.

 The Convention holds particular significance for PICs.
 Many of these nations rely heavily upon their fishing resources for food security and economic viability.
-For many Pacific Island populations, 70- 90% of animal protein comes from the sea.
-Offshore fisheries provide an estimated 15,000 formal jobs and hundreds of thousands of informal jobs (estimated to provide up to 500,000 jobs in PNG alone).
-The total annual catch of tuna in the Western and Central Pacific Ocean represents around 60% of global tuna production and is a multi-billion dollar fishery.
+For many Pacific Island populations, 70-90 per cent of animal protein comes from the sea.
+Total employment related to tuna fisheries in PICs is estimated at over 23,000 jobs.
+The total annual catch of tuna in the Western and Central Pacific Ocean represents around 60 per cent of global tuna production and is a multi-billion dollar fishery.

-Current WCPFC members are Australia, China, Canada, Cook Islands, European Union, Federated States of Micronesia, Fiji, France, Indonesia, Japan, Kiribati, Republic of Korea, Republic of Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Philippines, Samoa, Solomon Islands, Chinese Taipei, Tonga, Tuvalu, United States of America, Vanuatu.
+Current WCPFC members are Australia, China, Canada, Cook Islands, European Union, Federated States of Micronesia, Fiji, France, Indonesia, Japan, Kiribati, Republic of Korea, Republic of Marshall Islands, Nauru, New Zealand, Niue, Palau, Papua New Guinea, Philippines, Samoa, Solomon Islands, Chinese Taipei, Tonga, Tuvalu, United States of America and Vanuatu.

 There are also a number of participating territories to the Convention: American Samoa, Commonwealth of the Northern Mariana Islands, French Polynesia, Guam, New Caledonia, Tokelau, Wallis and Futuna.

-There are also twelve cooperating non-contracting parties to WCPFC: Belize, Democratic Peoples Republic of Korea, Ecuador, El Salvador, Mexico, Panama, Thailand, Vietnam.
+There are also seven cooperating non-contracting parties to WCPFC: Ecuador, El Salvador, Liberia, Mexico, Panama, Thailand and Vietnam.